caspergis/caspergis.github.io/about.md

 ### More Information

-This is a A hobby project.
+This is a hobby project.

 ### Contact me